casper-network/ceps/text/0096-contract-metadata.md

 [storage-specification]: #storage-specification

-To enforce simplicity and immutability, we recommend storing each metadata field under a dedicated named URef key in the contract state.
+To enforce simplicity, we recommend storing each metadata field under a dedicated named URef key in the contract state.
 Each metadata entry (if provided at installation) is stored once and cannot be altered afterward.

 **URef keys**:
 - `contract_name`